Welcome to Peabody College!

 The Vanderbilt University Off-Campus Housing Service helps Vanderbilt students, faculty and staff locate off-campus housing opportunities.
 Houses and apartments advertised here are listed by landlords interested in renting specifically to members of the Vanderbilt community.
 Vanderbilt students looking for roommates may also post ads here.

-The Broadview at Vanderbilt is now available to graduate and professional students and opened in the fall of 2023.
+The Broadview at Vanderbilt is the newest housing option specifically for graduate and professional students at Vanderbilt.
+It opened in the fall of 2023.
 Located just steps from the Vanderbilt University campus in the heart of midtown Nashville, The Broadview at Vanderbilt invites graduate and professional students into a community of collaboration and elevated living space.
 The Broadview at Vanderbilt offers studio, one- and two-bedroom apartment homes with features such as a fully-equipped kitchen with granite countertops, upgraded appliances, hardwood-inspired floors, and washer/dryer.
-The Broadview at Vanderbilt also has the best in on-site amenities, from a 24-hour fitness and wellness center, an on-site coffee shop, multiple collaboration and study spaces, to an outdoor BBQ area and media room.
+The Broadview at Vanderbilt also has great on-site amenities, from a 24-hour fitness and wellness center, an on-site coffee shop and grocery store, multiple collaboration and study spaces, to an outdoor BBQ area and media room.

 View The Broadview at Vanderbilt information booklet.